sorebear/banner-ad-framework/READEME.md

 ```html
 <p>A sample paragraph with a {{ link(<link-name>, '<class-name>') }}Sample Link{{ closeLink() }}</p>
 ```
-The link name that you pass in should match a <link-name> that you placed in `banners.json`.
+The link name that you pass in should match &lt;link-name&gt; that you placed in `banners.json`.
 The second paramater will be added as a class to the link when rendered.
-Some classes will be added automatically, but you can optionally add your own here.
+The class "exit" will be added automatically, but you can optionally add additional classes here.

 ### Links for Doubleclick Studio